Connect!

 Florence Padley, née Fry (c.
 1892 – 1978), 23, was born in Liverpool, England, United Kingdom.
-In 1914, she moved to Vancouver, British Columbia, Canada.
+In 1914, Florence moved to Vancouver, British Columbia, Canada.
 Florence was an artist who loved painting the sea.
 Her husband, Charles, was a banker.
 In the spring of 1915, Florence was returning to Liverpool aboard Lusitania to have her baby.
 She entered a lifeboat that upset and was subsequently rescued.
 Both she and the baby survived the Lusitania disaster.

 Lusitania